Skip to main content

 *The figures listed above include free travel data.

-South Australian Public Transport Authority (SAPTA) progressively introduced a range of additional new payment options including EMV (Eurocard, Mastercard and Visa) which allows full fare customers to tap onto the network using their credit and debit cards and new Buy & Go digital QR tickets through the Adelaide Metro Buy & Go app.
+Public Transport South Australia (PTSA) progressively introduced a range of additional new payment options including EMV (Eurocard, Mastercard and Visa) which allows full fare customers to tap onto the network using their credit and debit cards and new Buy & Go digital QR tickets through the Adelaide Metro Buy & Go app.

 The progressive rollout of the new features and functions include: